LucianoCirino/MHWI-LedgeLBG/README.md

 ## SAFI'S AQUASHOT

-- Possessing the largest Pierce 3 magazine, although its medium bounce speed, likely by default makes this gun king of Pierce LLBG.
+- Although it ledge bounces Pierce 3 only at medium speed, a magazine size of 5 is nothing to scoff at.

 <table>
 <tr style="vertical-align:top;">